Abortion: The Slaughter of the Innocent Part 1

 3. He voted against notifying parents of minor children who obtain out-of-state abortions.

-4. He is undecided on whether or not life begins at conception.
+4. He was undecided on whether or not life begins at conception.

 5. He voted against banning partial-birth abortions.